ThinkMarkets Review: Pros & Cons | Updated for 2026

 Is my money safe with ThinkMarkets?

-If you want to further protect your accounts, it is possible to enable Two-Step Verification also.
-It requires an SMS affirmation for you to get your accounts.
+If you want to further safeguard your account, you can enable Two-Step Verification also.
+It takes an SMS affirmation that you access your account.

 Is ThinkMarkets trading good?